duhyundev/TIL/README.md

 ---
 ### 190624 (MON)
-- Toy-Promblem 15 : binarySearch
+- Toy-Problem 15 : binarySearch
   > should be more practical recursive form
   > handling array is not excellent now